Privado-Inc/charts/ai-service/README.md

 Following steps will verify the installation of ai-service chart:

-1. `kubectl get pods` to verify the Ai Service pods are running.
+1. `kubectl -n privado get pods` to verify the Ai Service pods are running.
-2. `kubclt logs -f <pod-name>` to view the container logs of the Ai Service pod.
+2. `kubectl -n privado logs -f <pod-name>` to view the container logs of the Ai Service pod.
-3. `kubclt exec -it <pod-name> -- /bin/bash` to access the Ai Service container shell.
+3. `kubectl -n privado exec -it <pod-name> -- /bin/bash` to access the Ai Service container shell.
     - `tais` to view the ai-service logs.
 Following like should be visible:
         - `GET / => generated X bytes in Y msecs (HTTP/1.1 200) 8 headers in Z bytes`
+    - `check-workers` to verify the workers are running.
+2 nodes should be online.

 Following steps will verify successful integration with Privado backend: